imjerrybao/ShareManager/README.md

     Reference to the example

-4. Replace the share platforms app key, secret, redirect uri to yours in file SMConfig.m
+4. Replace the share platforms app key, secret and redirect uri to yours in file SMConfig.m